Alphabetical List of Posts

 • Marion Thompson Wright

-1902-1962 Graduate of Barringer High.
-First African American woman in the US to earn a PHD in History.
-Rutgers annual lecture series named in her honor.
-Wrote, “The Education of Negroes in New Jersey” and other works.
-One of only two black students in her class at Barringer.
-Her mother worked as a domestic servant in…
+1902-1962 Marion Thompson Wright was a graduate of Barringer High and the first African American woman in the US to earn a PhD in History, according to most sources.
+There is a Rutgers annual lecture series named in her honor.
+Marion wrote, “The Education of Negroes in New Jersey” and other works.
+Marion was one of…

 • Marleny Franco